SadraKian/PromptLand/README.md

 Follow these steps:

-1. Clone the repository and navigate to the project directory in your terminal:
+1. Clone the repository and navigate to the project directory in your terminal: `cd /path/to/PromptLand`

-2. Install project dependencies:
+2. Install project dependencies: `npm install`

 3. MongoDB Setup:
 - Create an account on the [MongoDB Website](https://www.mongodb.com/) and create a database.